Wrongful Death

 Who Can Pursue A Wrongful Death Claim In Oregon?

-Oregon law provides that only the decedent’s personal representative can file a wrongful death claim.
+Oregon law provides that only the decedent’s personal representative can file a claim.
 Also, the personal representative can only bring forth the action to benefit the “surviving spouse, surviving children, surviving parents,” and other individuals entitled to inherit the decedent’s personal property.

 If the deceased has prepared a will, they will have named a personal representative there.
 But, if there is no will, or if the appointed personal representative cannot serve, the court will appoint someone as the personal representative.

-Time Limit For Filing A Wrongful Death Claim
+Time Limit For Filing A Claim

 The statute of limitations for filing a wrongful death claim in Oregon is three years from the date of your loved one’s death.
 In other words, you have three years to file or settle your claim.
 Failure to abide by this statute of limitations can destroy an otherwise valid wrongful death claim.